-When someone is injured in a bus accident, the injury victim may be left with expensive medical bills, lost wages, and have to deal with serious pain and suffering.
-A personal injury lawsuit allows the victim and their families to seek compensation for their injuries.
+When you are injured in a bus accident, you may be left with expensive medical bills, lost wages, and have to deal with serious pain and suffering.
+A personal injury lawsuit allows you and your family to seek compensation for your injuries.

 Bus accidents can be caused by bus driver negligence, bus companies cutting corners, or lax county regulations.
 When an individual or group is negligent in causing an accident, they are liable for the damages.
-It is important for injury victims and their families to go after those responsible to help prevent others from suffering similar accidents.
+It is important for you and your family to go after those responsible to help prevent others from suffering similar accidents.

-Below, our California personal injury lawyers discuss the following frequently asked questions about bus accident injuries in California:
+Below, our bus injury lawyers discuss the following frequently asked questions about bus accident injuries in California:

 - 1. Can I file a personal injury lawsuit after a bus accident?